I think you´ll agree with me when I say…

-Unlike the traditional mortgages, equity release plans provide you with safeguards that give you peace of mind.
-Most of the schemes don’t require you to make any repayments and, as such, you cannot get into arrears, default or have your property repossessed for non-payment.
+Unlike traditional mortgages, equity release plans provide you with peace of mind.
+Most of the schemes don’t require you to make any repayments and, as such, you cannot get into arrears, default, or have your property repossessed for non-payment.

-As the equity release market continues growing and with more products coming up every day, most providers are now offering youplans with greater flexibility and choice.
-They include:
+As the equity release market continues growing and with more products entering the market every day, most providers give you plans with greater choices.
+They are:

-- Schemes with fixed interest rates for life, meaning you’ll always know how much you will have to repay in the future
+- Schemes with a fixed rate for life, meaning you’ll always know how much you’ll have to pay back in the future

 - Fixed early repayment charges, you‘ll be aware of the exact penalty, if you wish to repay your plan early